Overview of the Circulatory System

 Vincent Van Gogh stated: "Great things are not done by impulse, but by a series of small things brought together."

+How could we describe the human body any better than that?
 It is such an amazing thing.
 It is a miracle really, the way it works so smoothly, integrated perfectly.
 We really should take care of it.

 "Thanks Dude.
 This really helped my cold and swollen glands." - Dave